The Two-Gun Man

 The Two-Gun Man is a 1926 American silent Western film directed by David Kirkland and starring Fred Thomson, Spottiswoode Aitken, and Olive Hasbrouck.
+Only reel 2 of this film is known to have survived as of now.

 Plot

 A returning World War I veteran, Dean learns his father is having trouble with cattle rustlers and mortgage payments.
 The problems take their toll on his father and he passes away.
 He vows vengeance, however, a woman he rescued from an ambusher persuades him against murder.
 Instead, he steals back his cattle from the thieves and sells them to the chief rustler before turning over the gang to the sheriff.